 This learning community will meet bi-weekly during the Fall semester for a total of 6 meetings.

-Spring meetings will be determined based on participants’ availability.
+Spring monthly meetings will be determined based on participants’ availability.

 Attendance is limited to 10 participants; by registering you commit to attending all group meetings.
 Each participant will receive a copy of the book.

 Applications will be accepted from August 1 to August 31 via Google Application Form.

 Contact email@example.com with any questions you may have.

 Participants are expected to attend all meetings of the learning community and contribute actively to the collaborative research project.
 The group might be asked to present research from their project to the campus community in the following Fall semester.